dwyl/image-classifier/README.md

 end
 ```

 We now create the serving for this model.
+Let's create a module `App.Whisper`
-Create a new file "App.Whisper":
+inside a new file `lib/app/sppech_to_text.ex`.

 ```elixir
 # /lib/app/sppech_to_text.ex